 3 The Cat Telephone

-“Speech was transmitted with great fidelity,” the researchers said.
-“Simple commands, counting, and the like were easily received.
-Indeed, under good conditions, the system was employed as a means of communication between operating and soundproof rooms.”[8]
+According to the scientists, “Speech was transmitted with great fidelity; simple commands, counting, and the like were easily received.”
+The setup even served as a communication link between operating and sound‑proof rooms under optimal conditions.

 2 The Dancing Plague Of Strasbourg

-Her dancing fever proved contagious.
-Within a week, 34 people had joined her.
-By the end of a month, there were 400.
-At the height of the dancing fever, 15 people died each day from heart attacks, strokes, and exhaustion.
+The frenzy proved contagious.
+Within a week, 34 people joined her; by the end of the month, the crowd swelled to around 400 dancers.
+At the height of the outbreak, 15 participants died daily from heart attacks, strokes, or sheer exhaustion.

 1 The Great Emu War

-Minister of Defense Sir George Pearce heard about the plight of the farmers and readily agreed to aid them in their war on the emus.
-Major G.P.W.
-Meredith of the Seventh Heavy Battery of the Royal Australian Artillery led the charge, arming soldiers with machine guns and chasing after any word of emu sightings, ready to face the enemy.
+Minister of Defense Sir George Pearce approved the operation, and Major G.P.W.
+Meredith of the Seventh Heavy Battery of the Royal Australian Artillery led a contingent armed with machine guns to hunt the birds.

 ]]>